ilyasergey/YSC4231/source/week-07-midterm-project.rst

 Your deliverables for this project must include:

-* A link to a GitHub release with the implementation based on the provided project template.
+* A link to a tagged GitHub release with the implementation based on the provided project template.
 * A PDF file with the report describing your discoveries, experiments, design decisions and related thoughts.
 The text below as well as some of the files in the provided project template will contain questions in comments.
 You are encouraged to elaborate on those in your narrative.

-The link to the repository template will be provided on Canvas.
-The project template contains many hints and specifications in the comments.
-Make sure to read them before starting with your implementations.
+The link to the project template will be provided on Canvas.
+The template contains many hints and specifications in the comments.
+Make sure to read and understand them before starting with your implementations.

 Problem 1 (Warm-Up)